jeffxtang/gmagent/README.md

 * do i have emails with attachment larger than 1mb?
 * what kind of attachments for the email with subject papers to read?
 * give me a summary of the pdf thinking_llm.pdf
-* Draft an email to jeffxtang@meta.com saying working on it and will keep you updated. thanks for your patience.
+* Draft an email to gmagent_test1@gmail.com saying working on it and will keep you updated. thanks for your patience.
 * send the draft
 * do i have any emails with attachment larger than 10mb?
 * how about 5mb
 * reply to the email saying thanks for sharing!
-* forward the email to jeffxtang@meta.com
+* forward the email to gmagent_test2@gmail.com
+* how many emails do i have from xxx@gmail.com?
+* how about from yyy@gmail.com?

 [Here](./examples_log.txt) is a complete example interaction log with Gmagent.

 # Setup and Installation

+If you feel intimated by the steps of the following Enable Gmail API section, you may want to check again the example asks (to see what you can ask to the agent) and the example log (to see the whole conversation with gmagent) - the devil's in the detail and all the glorious description of a powerful trendy agent may not mention the little details one has to deal with to build it.

 ## Enable Gmail API
 1. Go to the [Google Cloud Console](https://console.cloud.google.com/).
-2. Create a new project by clicking the drop down on the top left then click NEW PROJECT.
+2. Create a new project by clicking the dropdown on the top left then click NEW PROJECT.
 3. Enter a Project name then click CREATE.
 4. Under "APIs & Services" > "Enabled APIs & services", search for "gmail" and then Enable the "Gmail API" for your project.
 5. Under "APIs & Services" > "OAuth consent screen", click "GO TO NEW EXPERIENCE", then click "GET STARTED", enter App name, select your gmail as User support email, choose External under Audience, enter your gmail again as Contact Information, and finally check the I agree to the Google API Services under Finish and click Continue - Create.